factoredai/sokrates/README.md

   - The `make_dataset_csv` module uses `text_extract` and `XMLparser` to process the StackExchange `.xml` files and export them as csv.

-- The `ml_models` package contains managers (wrappers) to handle the ML models themselves.
+- The `app_core.ml_models` package contains managers (wrappers) to handle the ML models themselves.

 - The `basic_nlp_model` package contains code to quickly build and test neural network models on the dataset.

-- The `Exploration.ipynb` notebook contains exploratory analyses of variables as well as some basic model tests.
+- The `notebooks` directory contains several Jupyter notebooks with data exploration and model testing.

 ## Instructions and Usage